-Rx1 interacts directly with NbGlk1 in vitro and in vivo

-The NbGlk1 yeast two-hybrid clones all encompassed the Myb-type DNA-binding domain.
-We therefore assessed Rx1 binding to NbGlk1 before analyzing their interactions with
+Rx1 interacts directly with NbGlk1 in vitro and in vivo - The NbGlk1 Yeast Two-Hybrid clones all encompassed the Myb-type DNA-binding domain.
+We therefore assessed Rx1-binding to NbGlk1 before analysing their interactions with DNA.

-DNA.
 Unfortunately, we were unable to express full-length NbGlk1 as a recombinant protein.
-We therefore expressed amino acids 83-402 of NbGlk1 (NbGlk1(83-402)) and examined its interaction with the Rx1-CC domain (Rx1(1-144)) by size-exclusion chromatography.
-Rx1(1-144) ran predominantly in the void volume (Fig. 2A, upper SDS-PAGE panel, elution volume of 35-37 ml).
-We hypothesize that this peak consists of a higher order oligomeric Rx1-CC complex but its relevance to Rx1 biochemistry, if any, is not known.
-We noted a
+We therefore acids 83-402 expressed amino of NbGlk1 (NbGlk1(83-402)) and examined its interaction with the Rx1-CC domain (Rx1(1-144)) by size exclusion chromatography.
+Rx1(1-144) ran predominantly in the void volume (Figure 2A, upper SDS-PAGE panel, elution volume of 35-37 mLs).
+We hypothesise that this peak consists of a higher order oligomeric Rx1-CC complex but its relevance to Rx1 biochemistry, if any, is not known.
+We noted a shift in the peak bands corresponding to Rx1(1-144) (Figure 2A, upper SDS-PAGE panel, capped green bar) and NbGlk1(83-402) (Figure 2A, middle SDS-PAGE panel, capped red bar) when incubated together (Figure 2A, lower SDS-PAGE panel) showing that NbGlk1 and Rx1-CC interact directly in vitro.